Extended Tummy Tuck

 Extended Tummy Tuck Surgery

 In an extended tummy tuck, the incision spans the entire length of the abdomen and extends to the back of the patient’s hips.
 During the procedure, the surgeon tightens the exposed muscles and creates a new navel to match the patient’s new body shape.
 The surgeon may also use liposuction during an extended tummy tuck procedure to achieve the ideal body contour.
 After excess skin has been trimmed from the abdomen, hips, flanks, and back, the incision will be closed with sutures.
-For more comprehensive body contouring results, some patients opt to combine their extended tummy tuck with an arm lift, thigh lift, or a butt lift.
+For more comprehensive body contouring results, some patients opt to combine their extended tummy tuck with an arm lift procedure, thigh lift procedure, or a brazilian butt lift procedure.

 Extended Tummy Tuck Recovery